makerdao/community/governance/polls/MIP9 Community Greenlight Poll - PUNK - February 21, 2022.md

 ---
 # Poll: Community Greenlight Poll - PUNK (CryptoPunk) - February 21, 2022

 The Governance Facilitators have placed a governance poll into the [voting system](https://vote.makerdao.com/polling) as part of their responsibilities as defined in [MIP9: Community Greenlight](https://mips.makerdao.com/mips/details/MIP9).
-This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for fourteen days beginning on February 21, 2022 at 16:00 UTC.
+This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for fourteen days beginning on Monday, February 21, 2022 at 16:00 UTC.

 **This is a binary vote.**
 - **You may vote for a single option.**